Logo

 Burt Reynolds received excellent reviews for the caper comedy Breaking In, but the commercial reception was poor.

-Burt Reynolds then starred in a sitcom, Evening Shade as former Pittsburgh Steelers player Woodward "Wood" Newton.
+Burt Reynolds starred in the situation comedy television series, Evening Shade as former Pittsburgh Steelers player Woodward "Wood" Newton.

 Burt Reynolds credited this role for his membership in Steeler Nation.